campg2j003/JAWS-Script-for-Audacity/audacity_readme.txt

 The script version can be obtained by pressing JAWSKey+CTRL+V (twice quickly to display it in the virtual viewer), and also appears in JAWS hot key help.

 The URL for accessing the Audacity Guide for JAWS users can be modified by editing the config file.
-To do this, edit audacity.ini (by default in the personal Settings folder in the folder containing the scripts) with a text editor such as Notepad or JAWS Script Manager.
+To do this, edit audacity.jsi (by default in the personal Settings folder in the folder containing the scripts) with a text editor such as Notepad or JAWS Script Manager.
 Change or add a line in the Settings section that starts with "JAWSGuideLink=".
 The URL should follow the = sign.
 If Audacity has run since JAWS was started, you will need to restart JAWS for the changes to take affect.

 To install:
 Place the installer in a folder on your machine.